melbug/IS6813_Group_Capstone/README.md

 ## Document List

-1. Business Problem Statement
+1. Business Problem Statement<br/>
-Summary of problem and our original plans for the analytic approach.
+Summary of problem and our original plans for the analytic approach.<br/>
 (Provided in .pdf format)

-2. EDA Notebook
+2. EDA Notebook<br/>
-Exploratory data analysis, feature engineering, and cleaning of the data to create the dataset used for modeling.
+Exploratory data analysis, feature engineering, and cleaning of the data to create the dataset used for modeling.<br/>
 (Provided in .html and .rmd formats)

-3. Modeling Notebook
+3. Modeling Notebook<br/>
 Initial approach looking for customer characteristics that correspond to growth.
 Attempted models are as follows:
 - Logistic Regression
 - Penalized Regression (Lasso and Ridge)